 Sustain and Enhance our Physical Space

-We are committed to preserving and enhancing our comunity's 65 year investment in our current facility, as well as evaluating the existing and future physical space needs of our community.
+We are committed to preserving and enhancing our comunity's 70-year investment in our current facility, as well as evaluating the existing and future physical space needs of our community.

-Extend the life span of the facility by collaborating with the District to plan and implement capital projects
+Extend the life span of the facility by collaborating with the District of West Vancouver to plan and implement capital projects

 Address existing and new space needs at our current facility through interior renovations